CTET Syllabus 2026: Official Paper 1 & Paper 2 Syllabus PDF Download

 CTET Paper 1 Syllabus 2026

-The CTET Paper I evaluates candidates on Language I & II, Child Development and Pedagogy, Mathematics, and Environmental Studies.
-Here is the official CTET Syllabus 2026 for the Primary Stage (Classes I-V):
+The CTET Paper I evaluates candidates across five core areas: Language I, Language II, Child Development and Pedagogy, Mathematics, and Environmental Studies.
+Here is the comprehensive CTET Syllabus 2026 for the Primary Stage (Classes I-V):

 1. Child Development and Pedagogy Syllabus